postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/coralogix.md

 [![coralogix settings](https://assets.postman.com/postman-docs/Coralogix_Pvtkey1.png)](https://assets.postman.com/postman-docs/Coralogix_Pvtkey1.png)

-Navigate to "Send your logs" tab and copy the private key for later use, as illustrated in the above screen (highlighted in red circle).
+Select "Send your logs" tab and copy the private key for later use, as illustrated in the above screen (highlighted in red circle).

 ## Configuring Coralogix Integration